-The risk for a disease or adverse event represents the probability for the event to occur among a defined susceptible (or exposed) population.
-For example, the risk of developing a skin rash in the first week of treatment in patients receiving an antimicrobial.
+The risk for a disease (or adverse event) represents the probability for the event to occur among a defined susceptible (or exposed) population.
+For example, the risk of a skin rash in the first week of treatment in patients receiving an antimicrobial.
 When risk is presented as a proportion (per 100 patients), we assume that all patients were exposed for the same length of time.
-In the examples above, all subjects were observed for 1 week.
-However, it is expected that the longer a person is exposed, the higher is the probability for the event to be observed.
+In the example above, all patients were observed for 1 week.
+However, it is expected that the longer a patient is susceptible, or exposed, the higher is the probability for events to be observed.
 Incidence rates can be used to account for different lengths of times exposed when measuring risk.2

-Incidence rate (or incidence density rate or person-time incidence rate)
+Incidence rate (or incidence density rate or patient-time incidence rate)

-Refers to the time after a drug or biological product has been approved by FDA.4
+Refers to the time after a drug or biological product has been approved by FDA.3

 Porta M (Ed.)
 (2014) A dictionary of epidemiology (6th ed.).
 New York, NY: Oxford University Press. http://irea.ir/files/site1/pages/dictionary.pdf.
 Accessed June 2018

 US Food and Drug Administration.
 Postmarketing Requirements and Commitments: Reports. https://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Post-marketingPhaseIVCommitments/ucm064436.htm.
 Accessed January 2018

 Giovannoni G, et al. Pract Neurol.
 2016; 16:389–393.